How does the Database work?

 What should I do if I discover a mistake?

 That's the beauty of it -- you won't!
 This is the most accurate, up-to-date Disneyland Database in existence.
-If for some reason you would still like to write (to send us suggestions, for example), you can use the DisneyLies.com feedback form.
+If for some reason you would still like to write (to send us a general question, for example), you can use the DisneyLies.com feedback form.

 Why does the picture for an attraction seem to be messed up?

 We have had a couple of problems with the image portion of the server.
-These will be fixed soon.
+These will be fixed tomorrow.

 How many visitors does this site get?